-Biomimetic Rebranding Strategy
+The Biomimetic Rebranding

-Augment, Biomimetic’s flagship product, utilizes recombinant human platelet-derived growth factor (rhPDGF-BB) to stimulate the human body’s natural healing response to improve healing and regeneration.
-Under FDA review, Biomimetic hopes to begin selling Augment in the near future.
+Augment, Biomimetic’s flagship product, utilizes recombinant human platelet-derived growth factor (rhPDGF-BB) to stimulate the human body’s natural healing response.
+Augment was under FDA review when the company approached Stealing Share.
 Based on global research, both qualitative and quantitative, Stealing Share developed a strategy aligned with the emotional intensity of surgeons’ desire to break the routine of status quo surgical procedures and utilize their expertise to see the extraordinary.

 Biomimetic knew that, even though it is global, its small size in comparison with many of its competitors might make it difficult to reach all of their potential customers in a meaningful way.

-The promise of reject ordinary is a rejection of the status quo of medicine – that great outcomes can only happen when a surgeon seeks the extraordinary.
+The promise of reject ordinary is rejecting of the status quo of medicine.
+It says that great outcomes can only happen when a surgeon seeks the extraordinary.
 This promise is designed to position Biomimetic against the competition, be more purpose-oriented instead of process-oriented and form an emotional bond with surgeons that goes beyond price, service, technology, and efficacy.

 The Visual Representations and Beyond

 The logo demonstrates a surgeon’s assertiveness and decisiveness with the image of a wedge shattering a block that represents the status quo.
-The themeline, Reject Ordinary is locked in with the logo at all times to reinforce the brand’s meaning.
+The themeline, Reject Ordinary, is locked in with the logo at all times to reinforce the brand’s meaning.

 The brand positioning and power of that space was valuable turf.
 As a result, Biomimetic was purchased by Wright Medical recently.
 Stealing Share created a new logo and mark for Wright Medical as well.
-You can find the results of that work here www.wmt.com
+You can find the results of that work here www.wright.com

 This is Only a Small Part